-(b) Beneficiary Who Is Not an Eligible Spouse or Eligible Domestic Partner: If a Participant's beneficiary is not his Eligible Spouse or Eligible Domestic Partner, he may not elect:

-(1) The 100 percent survivor option described in Section 6.2(a)(2)(i) if his beneficiary ismore than 10 years younger than he is, or option shall designate a beneficiary who will be entitled to any amounts payable on his death.
+- (b) Beneficiary Who Is Not an Eligible Spouse or Eligible Domestic Partner: If a Participant's beneficiary is not his Eligible Spouse or Eligible Domestic Partner, he may not elect: - (1) The 100 percent survivor option described in Section 6.2(a)(2)(i) if his beneficiary is more than 10 years younger than he is, or - (2) The 75 percent survivor option described in Section 6.2(a)(2)(ii) if his beneficiary is more than 19 years younger than he is. - 6.5 Designation of Beneficiary: A Participant who has elected under Section 6.2 to receive all or part of his Retirement Pension in a form of payment that includes a survivor option shall designate a beneficiary who will be entitled to any amounts payable on his death.
 Such designation shall be made on the election form used to choose such optional form of payment or an approved election form filed under the Salaried Plan, whichever is applicable.
 In the case of the survivor option described in Section 6.2(a)(2)(iv), the Participant shall be entitled to name both a primary beneficiary and a contingent beneficiary.
 A Participant (whether active or former) shall have the right to change or revoke his beneficiary designation at any time prior to his Annuity Starting Date.
 The designation of any beneficiary, and any change or revocation thereof, shall be made in accordance with rules adopted by the Plan Administrator.
-A beneficiary designated and a Participant's elects a survivor's option described in Section 6.2(a)(2), the Participant's beneficiary shall be his Eligible Spouse or Eligible Domestic Partner, as applicable.
+A beneficiary designation shall not be effective unless and until filed with the Plan Administrator.
+If no beneficiary is properly designated and a Participant's elects a survivor's option described in Section 6.2(a)(2), the Participant's beneficiary shall be his Eligible Spouse or Eligible Domestic Partner, as applicable.
 A Participant entitled to a Vested Pension does not have the right or ability to name a beneficiary; if the Participant is permitted under Section 6.2 to elect an optional form of payment, then his beneficiary shall be his Eligible Spouse or Eligible Domestic Partner, as applicable, on his Annuity Starting Date.